kevinlondon/kevinlondon.github.io/_posts/2022-01-13-load-testing-guide.md

 customers active on the site at any time.
 From these assumptions, we can derive traffic projections on a per-API basis.

-### GetMenusForRestaurant Example Projections
+### Example Projections
-Prospective hungry diners hit this API at least once per restaurant they browse.
+Prospective hungry diners hit the `GetMenusForRestaurant` API at least once per restaurant they browse.
 If we have 4000 customers on the site at any given time, and we assume a customer will load a menu once per minute, we only need to support ~70 requests per second (4000 / 60) request for this API.

 We can go through this exercise for all APIs and provide traffic projections.
 These traffic projections will help inform how we build our load tests as well.